kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 3.0.3 =
+* Fixes PHP error when performing a search with no results.

 = 3.0.2 =
 * Fixes issue where post_row_action error was being thrown due to incorrect object type being passed as parameter.